johnmathews/johnmathews.github.io.old/content/articles/corporate.md

 Having made arrangements to leave London, it seems like a reasonable time to reflect on my time here.

 London is a tough city to live in — its big enough that a sub 1-hour commute is considered good, and its super expensive.
-My stay in London has been defined by my quest to complete my graduate scheme in financial services.
+My stay in London has been defined by my quest to complete my graduate scheme and qualify as an accountant.

 When I first arrived I had no idea what London or working in a corporate would be like.
-I was coming from academia and my motivation for moving to finance could be summed up in two points:
+I was coming from academia, and my motivation for moving to finance could be summed up in two points:

 1. Understand more about the 2008 financial crisis
 2. Get paid more for using mostly the same skills (math) as in engineering

-I don’t this there’s anything wrong with these motivations, but this isn't a great way to plan a career.
+I don’t think there’s anything wrong with these motivations, but I should have been making a long term career plan instead.

 When I started my job I was surprised at the 6 weeks of induction, and hot-desking.
-Life as an auditor felt nomadic, as everyone would spend large amount of time at clients, and no-one has their own desk in the office.
+Life as an auditor felt nomadic, as everyone would spend large amount of time at client's offices, and no-one has their own desk in our office.
 The only thing you really own is your knowledge and your network of relationships.

-In 2014 I arrived with a high opinion of my employer and the view that I would be stay for years.
-Having escaped the financial insecurity of needing to win short-term research grants, I’d moved back to my home country to contribute to the system that educated me.
-I was happy to have a regular job with a decent and predictable salary.
+In 2014, I arrived with a high opinion of my employer and the view that I would be staying for several years.
+Having escaped the financial insecurity of short-term research grants, I’d moved back to my home country to contribute to the system that educated me.
+I was happy to have a regular job with a decent, predictable salary.

-A phrase that kept coming to mind in those first few months was “accountant factory”.
+A phrase that kept coming to mind back then was “accountant factory”.
 Our training materials were scripted and everything was a standardised process.
 We were being processed.
 Graduates in, corporate accountants out.

 The company is huge and so are the efficiencies and barriers to competition that come with this.
 When I arrived I was impressed there were free biscuits, and it felt presumptuous to put a meeting in someones diary.
 Now I ignore any communications addressed to a mailing list.